ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-68.md

-Their are no additional requirements for the Swiss EPR extension for the Swiss EPR of the Retrieve Document [ITI-68] transaction defined in the MHD Profile which is published in the IHE ITI Trial Implementation “Mobile Access to Health Documents”.
+There are **no additional requirements** for the Swiss EPR extension for the Swiss EPR of the Retrieve Document [ITI-68] transaction defined in the MHD Profile which is published in the IHE ITI Trial Implementation “Mobile Access to Health Documents”.